kaantanidir/DSA210-Project/README.md

 – Integrates Google Trends signals and computes rolling averages

 - **03_modeling.ipynb**
-– Trains ML models and evaluates performance using a time-based split
+– Trains ML models and evaluates performance using a video-level split (GroupShuffleSplit by video_id)

 Once these steps are completed, all results in the repository can be reproduced exactly.